scombat/42_libft/README.md

 The libft project !
+[This sentence is only for a test]

 libft is a set of functions of the libc as described in their respective manual and having exactly the same prototype and the same behavior as the original.

 As well as any number of features missing libc or present in a different form.